cyrusimap/cyrus-imapd/docsrc/imap/download/installation/http/caldav.rst

 What is TZDist
 --------------

-The Time Zone module allows Cyrus to function as a Time Zone Distribution Service (:rfc:`7808` and :rfc:`7809`), providing time zone data for CalDAV and calendaring clients, without having to wait for their client vendor and/or OS vendor to update the timezone information.
+The TZDist module allows Cyrus to function as a Time Zone Distribution Service (:rfc:`7808` and :rfc:`7809`), providing time zone data for CalDAV and calendaring clients, without having to wait for their client vendor and/or OS vendor to update the timezone information.
 The responsibility for keeping